niolabs/docs/docs/blocks/block-development/development.md

 ## Properties

 Block properties are declared as class attributes and have a [property type](#property-types).
-For example, to declare a configurable speed property as an `IntProperty` type
+For example, to declare a configurable speed property as an `IntProperty` type.
 ```python
 speed = IntProperty(title='Speed', default=30)
 ```